Habitat Classification from Ground-Level Imagery Using Deep Neural Networks: Results

 \subsection{Comparing the Model with Human Experts}

-Table~\ref{tab: model_vs_expert} compares the performance of our best model, SwinT-B trained with SupCon, on a subset of the test data with photographic interpretation of L3 habitats by three human experts, as specified in Section \ref{sec: experts specification}.
-Compared to the best expert (Expert 3), SwinT-B: 1) outperforms their Top-1 accuracy by 0.23\% and their Top-3 accuracy significantly by 7.72\%; 2) slightly underperforms on weighted $F_1$ and MCC by 0.025 and 0.005, respectively, primarily because it struggles to generalise to rare habitats (e.g. Montane) owing to limited training samples (see Appendix B for detailed discussion); 3) has a strong agreement with the best expert, achieving an MCC of 0.546 against them.
-We offer three key insights for the observation as follows:
+Table~\ref{tab: model_vs_expert} compares the performance of our best performed CNN and ViT trained with SupCon as shown in Table~\ref{tab: sup-vs-supcon-all}, on a subset of the test data with photographic interpretation of L3 habitats by three human experts, as specified in Section \ref{sec: experts specification}.
+The notably higher performance of Expert 3 likely reflects their extensive familiarity with the test data, gained through years of participation in the UK Countryside Survey.
+Compared to the best expert (Expert 3), SwinT-B: 1) outperforms their Top-1 accuracy by 0.23\% and their Top-3 accuracy significantly by 7.72\%; 2) slightly underperforms on weighted $F_1$ and MCC by 0.025 and 0.005, respectively, primarily because it struggles to generalise to rare habitats (e.g. Montane) owing to limited training samples (see Appendix C for detailed discussion); 3) has a strong agreement with the best expert, achieving an MCC of 0.546 against them.
+In contrast, our best CNN with SupCon (EfficientNetV2-L) underperforms the human experts on all headline metrics and is well below SwinT-B, indicating that studied CNNs do not yet reach expert-level performance on this task.

-\begin{itemize} \item \textbf{Human‐level performance.} The developed model performs comparably with human experts on L3 habitat interpretation of field photos, demonstrating that our ViT + SupCon approach is an effective framework for automatic ground-level habitat classification.
-It should be noted that Expert 3 is more familiar with CS imagery and protocols, which may have given them an advantage over Experts 1 and 2.